What if everything you thought you knew about keto protein consumption was wrong?

 When you load up on dietary fat, your body will prioritize burning that — not your fat stores, i.e., body fat.

-So if weight loss is your goal and you have a substantial amount of body fat, you don’t need to add tons of dietary fat to the menu.
+If weight loss is your goal and you have a substantial amount of body fat, you don’t need to add tons of dietary fat to the menu.

 Protein is a dieter’s secret weapon since it helps you eat fewer calories and builds more fat- and calorie-burning muscle.

-Two Ways to Calculate Your Ideal Daily Protein Intake
+How to Calculate Your Ideal Daily Protein Intake

 Protein intake isn’t a one-size-fits-all number.